 The core of our academic program at the Ethical Culture Fieldston School is our unique ethics curriculum.
 We encourage students to identify and develop their personal code of ethics and help them uncover the ethical dimensions of their everyday interactions with others.
 Then, we prepare our students to address causes of inequity by exposure to internal, interpersonal and global conflicts.
 Student voices and interests often drive course content, creating a community process within the classroom, as students co-construct their own learning.
 Engagement in a variety of service learning projects allows children to see that those who are privileged in society can become allies and agents of change.
 This curriculum builds upon the work of our founder Felix Adler who said, “The ideal of school is to develop individuals who will be competent to change their environment to greater conformity with moral ideals.”

-The science curriculum at Ethical Culture exposes children to botany, biology, physics, chemistry and earth science through developmentally appropriate hands-on activities.
+The science curriculum at Ethical Culture exposes students to botany, biology, physics, chemistry, and earth science through developmentally appropriate hands-on activities.
 Children build upon their experience of the natural world through the early elementary years, using lab work where appropriate to support their learning in all the grades.
-A plant sale in first grade marries our school’s ethical framework with that year’s study of Central Park, as the proceeds are donated back to the park.
+A plant sale in first grade marries our school’s ethical framework with that year’s study of Central Park, as the proceeds are donated to the Park.

 The Social Studies Workshop has been a part of the Ethical Culture School since its founding.
 Designed to provide children with an opportunity to develop confidence with tools and solving construction problems, the Workshop is an embodiment of the progressive educational tenet of learning by doing.
 The hands-on curriculum includes specific projects related to classroom social studies, math and science, as well as traditional woodworking.
 Through four years of diverse projects - that encourage both cooperative work and individual expression - students develop creative problem solving skills and begin to understand the design process.

-In the Spanish language program at Ethical Culture, students speak, see, touch, write, taste and feel in the language.
-Whether running into the classroom to ask for a Band‐Aid, or making the most of the city by touring a local market in a Hispanic neighborhood or creating books for children in Guatemala as part of a service project, our students embrace Spanish language and culture with full hearts and much laughter.
-Spanish instruction begins in Pre-K and continues through elementary school.
+In the Spanish language program at Ethical Culture, students speak, see, touch, write, taste, and feel in the language.
+Whether running into the classroom to ask for a Band‐Aid (in Spanish, of course), making the most of the city by touring a local market in a Hispanic neighborhood, or creating books for children in Guatemala as part of a service project, our students embrace Spanish language and culture with full hearts and much laughter.
+Spanish instruction begins in pre-kindergarten and continues through elementary school.